croessner/nauthilus-website/docs/lua-api/introduction.md

 Nauthilus distinguishes synchronous Lua actions from Lua POST-Actions.

 Synchronous Lua actions are configured with action types such as `brute_force`, `lua`, `tls_encryption`, `relay_domains`, and `rbl`.
-They are mechanism-owned compatibility behavior in the current implementation: when the corresponding brute-force check or pre-auth feature triggers, Nauthilus dispatches the matching action and waits for it before the request continues.
-These actions are not policy checks, policy `advice`, or generic user-defined `obligations`.
+In policy-authoritative paths, the selected policy decision dispatches them through the registered obligation `auth.obligation.lua_action.dispatch` and Nauthilus waits for the action before the request continues.

-This is not the clean long-term policy ownership model.
-A stricter policy-owned model should represent synchronous action dispatch as a registered obligation on the selected policy decision, so side effects happen because the policy selected them, not merely because a mechanism observed a trigger.
+The triggering check or feature only emits facts.
+The action runs only when the selected decision includes the dispatch obligation.
+This keeps reports, observe-mode comparisons, and mutable side effects aligned with the same policy decision.

 Lua POST-Actions use the `post` action type.
 They run after the request-time decision context is known and must not change the final decision, response marker, response message, or FSM terminal state.
 In `auth.policy` authoritative paths, POST-Action enqueueing is requested through the registered obligation `auth.obligation.lua_post_action.enqueue`.
 Brute-force counter and learning updates are requested through `auth.obligation.brute_force.update`.

-Observe-mode policy evaluation never executes custom obligations, so it does not enqueue custom POST-Actions or mutate brute-force state.
+Observe-mode policy evaluation reports planned custom obligations but never executes them, so it does not dispatch synchronous Lua actions, enqueue custom POST-Actions, or mutate brute-force state.

 In the following sequence diagram you can see the processing of the request in more detail.